B00031080/ProjectDemo/Readme.txt

-This is a demo project.
+This is a test project.
+I am adding a second line to the file.